MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 ## Update the network controller server certificate
-  Network controller uses a certificate Northbound communication with REST clients (such as VMM) and Southbound communication with Hyper-V hosts and software load balancers.
+  Network controller uses a certificate for Northbound communication with REST clients (such as VMM) and Southbound communication with Hyper-V hosts and software load balancers.

   You can change or update this certificate after you deploy the NC, in the following scenarios: